top of page

 How to take part

 Places are limited and registration is required.
-Participants will be able to register by following this link: https://events.humanitix.com/enupe
+To register, follow this link: https://events.humanitix.com/enupe

 About the organisers